-This is an inbuilt natural ability that most of has has refined.
+This is an inbuilt natural ability that most of has have refined.
 As a consequence, if a smile is fake, we are more likely to feel uncomfortable than comfortable.2 Just look at the negative reactions some (particular) social media ‘celebrities’ receive after they have feigned some vulnerability crisis on Instagram or in Twitterville.
 We can see through that shit like glass.

 But vulnerability has a strange paradox.
-As much as we love seeing raw expression and openness in others, this self-exposure is exactly the same thing which we try to avoid showing others about us.
+As much as we love seeing raw expression and openness in others, this self-exposure is exactly the same thing that we try to avoid showing others about us.
 Often, at any cost.